-Multi-disciplinary Adult Services Training and Evaluation for Results (MASTER) is a training program designed to provide a competency-based multidisciplinary training to Adult Protective Services workers and their partners.
-Our overarching goal is the professionalization of Adult Protective Services workers to ensure that abused and vulnerable older adults and adults with disabilities receive high quality, effective interventions and services.
+Multi-disciplinary Adult Services Training and Evaluation for Results (MASTER) is a training program designed to provide a competency-based multidisciplinary training to Adult Protective Services (APS) professionals and their partners.
+Our overarching goal is the professionalization of APS professionals to ensure that abused and vulnerable older adults and adults with disabilities receive high quality effective interventions and services.

-MASTER has developed, in partnership with state and national organizations, a nationally recognized Core Competency Training Curriculum for Adult Protective Services workers.
+MASTER has developed, in partnership with state and national organizations, a nationally recognized Core Competency Training Curriculum for APS professionals.
 This curriculum is reviewed and approved by experts in the elder and dependent adult abuse fields.